3dgeo-heidelberg/etrainee/course/module1/02_large_time_series_datasets_in_remote_sensing/02_large_time_series_datasets_in_remote_sensing.md

 #### Tutorials: Getting satellite data from a STAC catalog

-[This ETRAINEE notebook](./T2_Sentinel_STAC_v03.ipynb) illustrates how to query and download Sentinel-2 satellite imagery from the Amazon Web Service (AWS) cloud using the pystac-client library.
-Furthermore, it shows how to work with the data using the xarray library and how to perform tasks like subsetting, cloud masking, spectral index calculation, temporal aggregation, and trend analysis.
+[This ETRAINEE notebook](./T2_Sentinel_STAC_v03.ipynb) illustrates how to query and download Sentinel-2 satellite imagery from a cloud archive using the *pystac-client* library.
+Furthermore, it shows how to work with the data using the *xarray* library and how to perform tasks like subsetting, cloud masking, spectral index calculation, temporal aggregation, and trend analysis.
 A few simple processing steps let you explore the development of the Normalized Difference Vegetation Index (NDVI) in spring and summer, including e.g. the seasonal greening of mountain grasslands.

 More (external) Python Jupyter Notebooks: